West Nile Encephalitis (cont.)

 People get West Nile virus from bites of a mosquito (primarily the Culex pipiens mosquito) that is infected with the West Nile virus.

 How do mosquitoes get infected with the West Nile virus?

-Mosquitoes become infected by feeding on birds that are infected with the virus.
+Mosquitoes are the vector for West Nile, and they become infected by feeding on birds that are infected with the virus.
 The infected birds may or may not become ill.
-The birds are vectors, or intermediate carriers, of the virus that is important for the virus' life cycle and transmission cycle.
+The birds are amplifying hosts of the virus and are important for the virus' life cycle and transmission cycle.